kubeflow/training-operator/docs/proposals/train_api_proposal.md

 * 10 Nov 2023 (v1)
 * 30 Nov 2023 (v2)

+**<h3>Goals</h3>**
+1. To add a higher level train api for fine-tuning/training LLMs.

+**<h3>Non Goals / Limitations</h3>**
+1. The dataset is assumed to be preprocessed by the user.

+2. Currently only pytorch framework will be supported for running distributed training.

+3. Currently torchrun launcher will be used by default, in future other launcher methods can be supported.

+4. Sdk is not currently moved out of the training operator. (https://github.com/kubeflow/training-operator/pull/1945#issuecomment-1825387814)

+5. For allowing users to add different custom providers we can have configmap or crd approach in future.(https://github.com/kubeflow/training-operator/pull/1945#discussion_r1404541570)

 **<h3>Abstract</h3>**

 LLMs are being widely used for generative AI tasks and as their adoption is increasing across various domains, the need for LLMOps in the Kubernetes environment has also risen.
 There is a need to fine-tune these large models on task-specific datasets.
 The user/data scientist should be able to do this simplistically in the Kubernetes environment using the Kubeflow training operator SDK without any infrastructure knowledge.